KI-Research-Services/CREDA_tools/README.md

 ```

 #### Clean Addresses
 Now that we have an analysis object, we can clean the addresses.
+Our example files mimic the correct file format, with columss 'addr', 'city', 'postal', and 'state', as well as any data columns.
 ```
 project.clean_addresses()